Questions To Ask a Realtor When Buying a Home

-This is an open-ended question designed to get your Realtor® talking about his or her business.
-You want to know how much they’ve invested in their business as it relates to giving you able and quality service.
+This is an open-ended question designed to get your Realtor talking about his or her business.
+You want to know how much they’ve invested in their business as it relates to giving you the outcome you want.
 For example, do they have an assistant to take home inquiries when they’re not in the office?
-Do they have a private office either with the broker or are they on their own?
+Do they have a private office either with the broker, or are they on their own?
 Their website or their brokerage’s?

-Here’s what you’re looking for: The more a Realtor® invests into his or her success, office, and systems, the more he/she will be able to commit to you.
+Here’s what you’re looking for: The more a salesperson invests in his or her success, office, and systems, the more he/she will be able to commit to you.

 Question #4: Can You Give Me A List Of Client References To Call?